Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

 \subsection{Literature Review}

-Finding efficient solutions to MDPs with continuous spaces is a challenging and an important problem.
-On this, various approximation techniques have been presented, we cite some of them here noting that this list is not fully comprehensive: \cite{DuPr12,Ber75,chow1991optimal,BertsekasTsitsiklisNeuro,CsabaAlgorithms,tsitsiklis1997analysis,singh1995reinforcement,melo2008analysis,gaskett1999q,CsabaSmart,meyn2022control,SaYuLi15c,SaLiYuSpringer}.
-Many studies in the literature have focused on either finite horizon problems and-or infinite horizon discounted cost problems, by using the dynamic programming principle and the contraction properties of Bellman operators via the discount factor.
-For the average cost problems, however, the same techniques are not immediately applicable.
+Finding efficient solutions to MDPs with continuous spaces is a challenging and important problem.
+In this context, various approximation techniques have been presented \citep[see e.g.][]{DuPr12,Ber75,chow1991optimal,BertsekasTsitsiklisNeuro,CsabaAlgorithms,tsitsiklis1997analysis,singh1995reinforcement,melo2008analysis,gaskett1999q,CsabaSmart,meyn2022control,SaYuLi15c,SaLiYuSpringer}.
+Many studies in the literature have focused on either finite-horizon problems or infinite-horizon discounted cost problems, using the dynamic programming principle and the contraction properties of Bellman operators induced by the discount factor.
+For average cost problems, however, the same techniques are not immediately applicable.

-For MDPs with continuous state spaces, existence for optimal solutions has been well studied under the infinite horizon average cost criteria, under either weak continuity of the kernel (in both the state and action), or strong continuity (of the kernel in actions for every state) properties and measurable selection conditions, together with various stability/ergodicity assumptions.
+For MDPs with continuous state spaces, existence of optimal solutions has been well studied under the infinite horizon average cost criterion, under either weak continuity of the kernel (in both state and action) or strong continuity (of the kernel in actions for every state), together with various stability/ergodicity assumptions.
 We refer the reader to the works by \cite{survey,hernandez2012adaptive,HernandezLermaMCP,hernandezlasserre1999further,costa2012average,GoHe95,Veg03,vega2003average,HernandezLermaMCP,Borkar2,FeKaZa12} for comprehensive surveys on optimality results and general solution techniques for optimal control under the average cost criteria.
-However, research on computational and reinforcement learning methods for average cost optimality still entail open problems, especially for MDPs with continuous spaces.
+However, research on computational and reinforcement learning methods for average cost optimality still entails open problems, especially for MDPs with continuous spaces.

-The primary contributions of the paper are with regard to finite approximations for MDPs with continuous spaces, their near optimality, and reinforcement learning for average cost problems.
+The primary contributions of the paper concern finite approximations for MDPs with continuous spaces, their near optimality, and reinforcement learning for average cost problems.
 We will summarize the related research in these areas separately: